Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     -   NOTE: Though they are base R functions, `factor()` and `levels()` can be used to meet this objective as long as they are used in a way that demonstrates the same skills as `forcats` functions, which should involve including optional arguments

         -   [ ] Objective attempt

         -   [ ] Objective met

         -   Grader comments:

+        -   tried, but i don't think i will keep it, not helpful, chunk 11 correlation

 ### Data visualization with ggplot2